shekmeister/hfc-documentation/docs/roadmap.md

     - To learn more, read our whitepaper.

 ## Phase 4
-- HYENA CLANS
+- Way of The Pack
-    - Hyena Clans is our flagship Web3 P2E game that is another outlet for holders to passively earn income.
+    - Way of The Pack is our flagship Web3 P2E game that is another outlet for holders to passively earn income.
     - Development will begin in late Q1 2023.
     - To learn more, read our whitepaper.
 - Merchandise